Family Law: Protecting What Matters Most

 Child Visitation

-Parents can agree on changes to the schedule and custody arrangement, or they can go to court to ask for a review.
+Sometimes, circumstances change, and a visitation plan might need to be adjusted.
+Family law provides a process to request changes to the visitation schedule if necessary.
+Parents can agree on changes to the schedule, or they can go to court to ask for a review.

 Child Support